 What the adults say about the Red Sea

 The kids didn’t have much to say about the Red Sea because to them it was just another beach.
 They didn’t enjoy the snorkelling that much because the water stung a little and it was very rocky getting into the water.
 They loved the pools at our accommodation though.

 For us, it was a great place to end the trip.
 It was incredibly relaxing after a busy week on the road.
 We had a fantastic apartment for a couple of days booked on Airbnb in the Tala Bay Resort and then we moved to the Movenpick Tala Bay for a couple of days.

 We much preferred Tala Bay to Aqaba.
 The beaches in Aqaba were not that appealing, but we were still close enough to go and eat there in the evenings and wander around.

 Unfortunately, there is a lot of plastic waste in this area.
 We collected a lot even on the perfectly manicured hotel beach and the plastic bags floating in the water kind of spoiled our experience.
 We took a submarine tour from Tala Bay of local dive sites and were shocked to see plastic bags floating around the tank wreck and divers pushing the bags out of their way.

 Conclusion on visiting Jordan with kids

-We felt that our 10-day itinerary was just the right length of time to see the highlights of Jordan.
+We felt that our 10-day itinerary was just the right length of time to see the highlights, and experience many of the best things to do in Jordan.
 When we ask the kids whether they would go to Jordan again, the answer is always a resounding ‘Yes!’.
-Next time we go back, we will make sure to visit Amman because it supposedly has some great things for kids, including a kids museum and more fantastic Roman ruins.
+When we go back, we’ll make sure to visit Amman because it supposedly has some great things for kids, including a kids museum and more fantastic Roman ruins.

 If you enjoyed reading this post, don’t forget to bookmark it and share with friends.
 If you have Pinterest, you can also pin it!